arubyist/Monarch-Butterfly-Grid/README.md

-# H1 Monarch Butterfly Grid
+# Monarch Butterfly Grid

 Learning to create a custom CSS grid via this personal project.
-A work in progress.
+A work in progress!